yutongcheng/Classifying-land-use-gee-rf-mf-example/README.md

 ## Outputs
 - Sentinel-2 data for the region of interest (ROI) at 10 m resolution.
-- land-use and land-cover classification results.
+- Land-use and land-cover classification results.
-- smoothed land-use and land-cover classification results.
+- Smoothed land-use and land-cover classification results.

 ## Notes
   Ensure that Google Earth Engine (GEE) assets are correctly linked.